DerekCuevas/interview-cake-clj/README.md

 ## Running The Problems
 Each problem is defined as its own self contained Clojure leiningen project.
 First make sure to have [leiningen](https://github.com/technomancy/leiningen) installed.

-Then after cloning the main repo, `cd` into a promblem's sub-directory and either run the unit tests with `lein test` or launch the Clojure REPL with `lein repl`.
+Then after cloning the main repo, `cd` into the directory of the problem and either run the unit tests with `lein test` or launch the Clojure REPL with `lein repl`.

 ## Contributing
 Contributions are very welcome!
 Please feel free to open an issue or pull request if you find a bug or think there is a better way to solve one of the problems solved above.